-Portals are a gateway to many online services so getting authentication right is a high priority.
+Portals are a gateway to many online services and often serve as the framework for a digital workplace ecosystem, so getting authentication right is a high priority.

 By their nature web portals provide access to many different applications for a seamless user experience.
 Some applications will be native to the web content management system (WCMS) your portal is built on and others, like a 3rd party payment gateway, will be integrated using connectors and APIs.